HomeHealth articleselderberryWhat Are the Uses of Elderberry?

 Several people used to rely on elderberry supplements to relieve the effects of the following conditions-

-But no research or evident data proves the efficacy of elderberries in treating or curing the COVID-19 disease.
-Many companies in the market advertise their products containing elderberries claiming that these berries help treat COVID-19.
-The U.S food and drug administration has taken action against these companies for delivering uninformed claims to the standard population.
+However, no research or evidence data proves the efficacy of elderberries in treating or curing the COVID-19 disease.
+Many companies in the market advertise their products containing elderberries, claiming that these berries help treat COVID-19.
+The U.S. Food and Drug Administration has taken action against these companies for delivering uninformed claims to the standard population.

 What Do the Latest Studies Claim?